O JARGON BUSTER

 - Scale

-- The ratio between distance on the map and distance on the
+- The ratio between distance on the map and distance on

-1:10,000 means that 1cm (about the
+the ground.
+A scale of 1:10,000 means that 1cm (about

-length of the nail on your little finger) on your map shows 100m on the
+the length of the nail on your little finger) on your

-ground (around the length of a football pitch).
-The
+map shows 100m on the ground (around the length of a

-around the edge of the map, probably next to the contour interval.
+¨white space¨ around the edge of the map, probably next

 - SCOA

 - South-Central Orienteering Association.
+The regional association for Berkshire,

-Berkshire, Buckinghamshire, Hampshire, and Oxfordshire.
+Buckinghamshire, Hampshire, and Oxfordshire.
 Web site.

 - Score event

-- An event in which the competitor does not have to visit all
+- An event in which the competitor does not have to

-There is a time limit, instead of a set course.
+visit all the controls!
+There is a time limit, instead

-Points are scored for visiting controls, and deducted for finishing
+of a set course.
+Points are scored for visiting

-over the time limit.
+controls, and deducted for finishing over the time

-A watch is a vital item of equipment for a score event!
+visit, in which sequence.
+A watch is a vital item of

 - Scottish 6-Days

-- Immensely popular biannual multi-day event
+- Immensely popular biannual multi-day

-held in August in odd-numbered years,
+event held in August in odd-numbered years,

-comprising six Regional events in seven days,
+comprising six Level B events in

-Held in a different part of Scotland each time.
-Web
+of Scotland each time.
+Web site.

 - SEF

 - Standard Entry Form.
+Most events which require entry

-Most events which require entry in advance will accept a Standard Entry
+in advance will accept a Standard Entry Form in the

+post.
 Must be accompanied by a cheque!
+Used to need to

-Used to need to be accompanied by one or two stamped addressed
+be accompanied by one or two stamped addressed envelopes

-and results to be posted to you.
+for final details and results to be posted to you.
+These

-A blank Standard Entry Form may be downloaded from the British Orieneering web site.
+without using paper.
+A blank Standard Entry Form may be

 - SEJS

 - South-East Junior Squad.
+A group of young orienteers

-A group of young orienteers selected by the SEOA
+selected by the SEOA for coaching

-competition.
-Web
+and representative competition.
+Web site.

 - SELOC

 - South-East Lancashire Orienteering Club.
-Web site.
+Web

 site.

-- SHORC
+- SEOUL

 - Short course

-adult competitors usually have a choice of Long
+usually have a choice of Long

 and Short age class courses.

-These should be of equal difficulty, and in theory are of equal merit.
+These should be of equal difficulty, and in theory are

-However, almost all of the top orienteers will run Long in preference
+of equal merit.
+However, almost all of the top

-there may also be an elite course for M21 and
+also be an elite course for M21

-W21.)
+and W21.)

-Short races are normally only taken seriously when they do
+Short races are normally only taken seriously when

-not clash with a longer course at the same
+they do not clash with a longer course at the same

-and short races on different days are equally prestigious.
+short races on different days are equally prestigious.

 - SI